FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/subtree-manager/rpc_calculate-subtree-diff/readme.md

 }
 ```

-### Successful example: without difference
+### Successful example: No difference

-The following output demonstrates a situation, when there are no changes
+The following output demonstrates a situation with no changes
 between specified subtrees.

 ```bash RPC Request